zachrobertson/testing-frameworks/README.md

 # Overview

 This is a repository for testing different unit testing frameworks in a few different languages.
-The point of this is to explore the differenece between frameworks and what the use cases are for each.
+The point of this is to explore the difference between frameworks and what the use cases are for each.

 ## Environment

 Just use a linux operating system, it is easier.

 - g++ compiler
   - version: 7.5.0

 ## C++

 C++ framework comparison.

-Install the g++ compiler and gdb:
-  - `sudo apt install g++ build-esential gdb`
+Install the g++ compiler and gdb: `sudo apt install g++ build-esential gdb`

 Here is a list of frameworks that are currently implemented: